marcteys/pixebble/README.md

 Pixebble is the fastest way to preview your designs accurately on Pebble devices.
 With Pixebble, you can make sure your designs appear exactly the way you want on the Pebble OG, Pebble Time or Pebble Time Round.

-Pixebble is included with a Dither library, who automatically convert the colors of your design to match Pebble's palette.
+Pixebble is included with a Dither library, who automatically convert the colors of your design to match the samrtwatch's color palette.

 Email [marc.teys@gmail.com][support] for questions or support.